gorciu-official/Brooklen/README.md

 > [!CAUTION]
 > **Yarn and pnpm are not supported and they are not tested.** We do not support package managers other than `npm`.
 Please consider using npm.

+## Adding pages

+Actually disabled.
+You can see the list of pages on https://github.com/gorciu-official/Brooklen.